paulaaguilarov/covid-weather/README.md

 4. Build and run the app.

 ## TO-DO list
-- Include a navigation controller to add more pages into the app.
+- Add navigation controller to allow navigation to other informative screens.
+- Show more detail about the COVID-19 stats, like including graphs.
 - Add more hours into the weather forecast and make it scrollable.
-- Show more detail about the COVID-19 stats, like including graphs.